What’s the Difference Between Medicare and Medicaid?

 Difference Between Medicare and Medicaid

-• Younger individuals with qualifying disabilities
+• Some younger folks with disabilities

 The Four Parts of Medicare